Send your enquiry.

 If you are caught drug driving, your options are to either plead guilty or not guilty.
 We strongly recommend that you speak to a driving offence solicitor before you make this decision.
 There are various defences available which could either reduce the penalty or see that the charges against you are dropped.
+You need the services of specialised drug solicitors.

 If you have been caught drug driving, please contact us now at Ashmans Solicitors.
 We are highly experienced in defending drug driving charges and can secure a favourable outcome on your behalf.
 We are available to take your call 24 hours a day, seven days a week.